 You can also apply different templates using specific conditions like Wiki Categories and Tags using “Display Conditions” option and show difference where ever you want.
 Just set it once and it will be displayed everywhere on your knowledge base!

 How to Customize Knowledge base article template?

 To customize your template; first change your knowledge base settings.
 Go to the “Helpie Settings” on your website’s dashboard; you can find the Single page settings when you click the ‘Single Page’ menu.
 Here you have to change the Template Source from ‘Helpie Default Temple’’ to ‘Elementor Template’ and save the changes.

 Add a New Template using the Elementor “Templates” on the dashboard.
 In the New Template, select the template type as “Single” and Post type as “Article”, give it a name you want and then click “Create Template”.

-Now you can add all other Elementor elements (widgets) that you want to show in your knowledge base article.
+Now you can add all other Elementor elements (widgets) that you want to show in your knowledge base template.
 You can also use Helpie’s widgets such as Table of Contents, Stats section, Category listing and Hero section into your template.

 After adding all your customisations to the template, click the “Display Conditions” options using the arrow icon in the “Publish” button.
 Add a condition to include “All Articles” (as shown in the picture above) and then publish your template.
-Now you have successfully customised you knowledge base article page with Elementor.
+Now you have successfully customised you knowledge base article template with Elementor.